adamlynn1/Cloud-SOC-Honeynet/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, a mini honeynet was constructed in Microsoft Azure to create a secure environment for monitoring and analyzing security events.
+The architecture consisted of various components, including a Virtual Network, Network Security Group, Virtual Machines, Log Analytics Workspace, Azure Key Vault, Azure Storage Account, and Microsoft Sentinel.
+Initially, the environment was insecure, with resources exposed to the internet and minimal restrictions on access.
 The metrics we will show are:

+- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
 - SecurityEvent (Windows Event Logs)
-- Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)
 - SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- Syslog (Linux Event Logs)

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)